The-Informed-Voter-Project/website.github.io/index.md

 # The Informed Voter Project

 > "Act as if what you do makes a difference.
-It does"
+It does"\
-> William James
+>  \-William James

 ## Connecting Voters with the Issues they Care About Most